Kachidoki Bridge

 Kachidoki Bridge on the Sumida River is amazing.
 It is also the last or one of the last drawbridges in Tokyo.
 There is much history to it.
 I love photographing it when it lights up at night.
 Long exposures make it so beautiful!

-There is much to photograph there.
-But I need to get reacquainted with it.
-When I last photographed there, it was pre-pandemic.
-At that time, many yakatabune made their way up and down the river.
-They seem to be fewer in number now.
-The next time I go, I’ll keep this in mind and stay longer to get more of them.
+I need to get reacquainted with the bridge.
+My last photos of it were pre-pandemic.
+Yakatabune made their way up and down the river.
+They seem fewer in number now.
+I’ll stay longer next time to get more of them.

 Why photograph Kachidoki Bridge?